eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- hands-on technologists who are strong in software engineering fundamentals, Big Data, and DevOps
 	- Intelligence Studio is a horizontally scalable, cross-cloud technology-agnostic platform built with trusted open source components like Kubernetes, Spark, Airflow, MLflow, and TensorFlow.
 It allows data scientists to focus on doing data science by taking care of essential concerns like data access, logging, configuration, resource negotiation, dependency management, orchestration, and testing.
 	- This self-service, data science platform solution connects in with partners in a shared ecosystem, scales by usage, and has the building blocks to help our data scientists and clients move from creation to deployment of a data science project, at scale.
 	- Recently, we implemented a multi-user cloud-based integrated development environment with code completion and debugging built-in.
-And now we’re focused on building a fine-grained entitlements and access control system for big data.
+And now we're focused on building a fine-grained entitlements and access control system for big data.
 	- Building software and integrations in a cloud-based Microservices environment for Big Data applications
-	- We also use cloud software design, containerized Microservices & distributed caching, but you can learn this if you aren’t familiar with it.
+	- We also use cloud software design, containerized Microservices & distributed caching, but you can learn this if you aren't familiar with it.
 + skill set:
 	- As a key member of the core platform engineering team, you will work directly with business and technical stakeholders to lead and execute projects including exploration of new languages, tools, technologies (such as Go, AWS Lambda, Aurora, ElastiCache, CloudSearch, etc), building new APIs and microservices, migration of existing services and data stores to the cloud, personalization and many more.
 While working on these projects you will be responsible for full life-cycle management, including requirements analysis, technical design, implementation, testing, documentation, deployment to production, and postproduction ownership.
 	- Design and build services and applications at scale for tens of millions of users.